 With its update, Microsoft Office 2007 added the letter “x” to many of its file extensions.
-These include “docx” for Word files, and “pptx” for PowerPoint files.
-Its Excel files also upgraded and became “xlsx” from “xls”.
-This update includes a folder hierarchy, in which small files are included in a very detailed manner.
+These include “docx” for Word files and “ppt” for PowerPoint files.
+Its Excel files also upgraded and became “xlsx” from “xls.”
+This update includes a folder hierarchy in which small files are included in a very detailed manner.
 This type of formatting can also be compressed into a .zip folder.

 Also known as open XML, XLSX is the updated version of Microsoft Excel’s file extension for their spreadsheets.
-XLSX is known to be more diverse since it is also compatible for software outside Windows such as MacOS, Android devices, and iOS devices.
-XLSX files also include visual basic for applications such as tables for pivots and tools for graphing.
+XLSX is known to be more diverse since it is also compatible with software outside Windows, such as MacOS, Android devices, and iOS devices.
+It also includes visual basic for applications such as tables for pivots and tools for graphing.

-In terms of functionality, XLS and XLSX in Microsoft Excel can both be used for financial applications such as saving data for financial reports and utilizing models for mathematics.
+In terms of functionality, XLS and XLSX in Microsoft Excel can both be used for financial applications such as saving data for financial reports and utilizing mathematics models.
 This characteristic makes both files ideal for mathematical calculations.
 They also both contain linking features, which make it easier to hyperlink a file on an Excel cell.

 XLS and XLSX files both contain multiple worksheets upon opening the Excel application.
-With this, both files also include graphical and visual representations such as tables and graphics to present data.
-A filter data was also used to display data in a convenient and organized manner.
-Though presenting directly from Microsoft Excel may be inconvenient, presenting charts through this application, and then putting it on a PowerPoint presentation is a great way of running and presenting reports.
+Both files also include graphical and visual representations such as tables and graphics to present data.
+Filter data was also used to display data in a convenient and organized manner.
+Though presenting directly from Microsoft Excel may be inconvenient, presenting charts through this application and then putting it on a PowerPoint presentation is a great way of running and presenting reports.

 Although they cannot be used for storing and modifying big chunks of data, since both programs are easy to use, these two types of Excel files can be mostly found in business establishments and professional contexts such as in universities, corporations, small enterprises, or even for personal home use.

-Due to its numerous updates and improvements with technology, XLSX is considered to be the standard when it comes to saving Excel files.
+Due to its numerous updates and improvements in technology, XLSX is considered to be the standard when it comes to saving Excel files.

-The significant thing about the XLSX file format is that it saves time from recovering or retrieving data lost since its updated Office application can easily detect defects that may happen while working on the file or document.
+The significant thing about the XLSX file format is that it saves time in recovering or retrieving lost data since its updated Office application can easily detect defects that may happen while working on the file or document.
 Other factors include:

 With regards to speed, regardless of its updated version, XLSX is known to be slower than XLS files, especially those that need a formula that is complex for bigger sets of numbers or data.